NannyML/nannyml/docs/quick.rst

-This Quickstart presents some of the core functionalities of NannyML on real-world dataset with binary classification model.
+This Quickstart presents some of the core functionalities of NannyML on a real-world dataset with a binary classification model.

 -------------------------------